 According to Albatros Travel Group owner and founder, Søren Rasmussen, the ship uses 60% less energy.
 ‘We look forward to the day when we can replace the last 40% with sustainable fuel,’ he commented.

 “We received our first sustainable travel award back in 1997 when most of the industry had no clue what sustainable travel meant, so of course, we are always wanting to aim higher and find new solutions,” he added.

 On a previous occasion, Rasmussen spoke of the company’s onboard practises for a greener ship: “Furthermore, there will be no single-use plastics onboard, and only bio-degradable and eco-friendly cleaning products and laundry chemicals will be used.
 We will only offer sustainable seafood, reduce the use of all chemicals and implement an onboard recycling program.
 Additionally, we’ll continue our efforts to support local and global conservation / humanitarian projects in the areas we operate and promote the practice of safe and environmentally responsible private-sector travel to the Polar Regions.”

 Appreciates the feedback

 The design company, Ulstein Design & Solutions AS, appreciates the feedback:

-“All the vessels in the INFINITY series, including the Ocean Victory, has Tier 3 engines with SCR catalysts to reduce emissions.
+“All the vessels in the INFINITY series, including the Ocean Victory, have Tier III engines with SCR catalysts to reduce emissions.
 She runs on low sulphur Marine Gas Oil (MGO), has heat recovery systems and LED lights.
 On top of this comes the waste water treatment and management system that cleans the waste water before discharging it.